Page last updated: Monday, February 26, 2024

 King’s Inns Library offers a legal reference, lending and online service to registered students.
-The Library is also available for the use of the members of The Honorable Society of King’s Inns and has a historically significant collection to maintain.
+The Library is also available for the use of the members of King’s Inns and has a historically significant collection to maintain.

 In 1788 a nucleus law collection was formed though the purchase of the professional library of Mr Justice Christopher Robinson.
 The present library building was completed in 1832 and now houses over 110,000 volumes, about half of which form the legal collection.